Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dicke states: an overview

 \section{Dicke states: an overview}

 To set the stage for further considerations, the definition, basic properties, and concrete examples of Dicke states are provided below.

 An $a$-excitation product state of an $N$-qubit system can be parameterized in the form $\ket{\{n_1,\ldots,n_a\}}$, where $n_1,\ldots,n_a$ enumerate the qubits that are in the logical state $|1\rangle$ and the remaining qubits are in the state $|0\rangle$.
-The $N$-qubit Dicke state with $a$ excitations is given by the equal-weight superposition of all the product states $\ket{\{n_1,\ldots,n_a\}}$, i.e.
+The $N$-qubit Dicke state with $a$ excitations is given by the equal-weight superposition of all the product states $\ket{\{n_1,\ldots,n_a\}}$, i.e.,

-In other words, the $N$-qubit Dicke states with $a$ excitations is the equal-weight linear combination of the $\uber{N}{a}$ product states corresponding to the bit strings of Hamming weight $a$.
+In other words, the state $\ket{D^{N}_{a}}$ is the equal-weight linear combination of the $\uber{N}{a}$ product states corresponding to the bit strings of Hamming weight $a$.

-In the special, single-excitation ($a=1$) case Dicke states coincide with $W$ states, i.e. $\ket{D^{N}_{1}}\equiv\ket{W_{N}}$, where
+In the special, single-excitation ($a=1$) case Dicke states coincide with $W$ states, i.e., $\ket{D^{N}_{1}}\equiv\ket{W_{N}}$, where

-is the $N$-qubit $W$ state. $W$ states constitute one of the most important classes of maximally-entangled multiqubit states and have many generalizations.
-Being more robust to particle loss than any other class of multiqubit states, $W$ states hold promise for a multitude of quantum-technology applications; as a result, their realizations are proposed in all currently investigated physical platforms for QC~\cite{StojanovicPRL:20, Stojanovic:21,Zheng++:22,Zhang+:23}.
+is the $N$-qubit $W$ state. $W$ states constitute one of the most important classes of maximally-entangled multiqubit states~\cite{Haase+:22}.
+Being more robust to particle loss than any other class of multiqubit states, they hold promise for a multitude of quantum-technology applications; as a result, their realizations are proposed in all currently investigated physical platforms for QC~\cite{StojanovicPRL:20, Stojanovic:21,Zheng++:22,Zhang+:23,Srivastava+:25}.

-Instead of the notation used in the above definition of Dicke states [cf. Eq.~\eqref{DickeStateDef1}], for small $N$ it is more convenient to use a simpler notation that involves binary bit strings.
-For example, the two-excitation ($a=2$) Dicke state $|D^3_2\rangle$ in a system of $N=3$ qubits, and its counterpart $|D^4_2\rangle$ in an $4$-qubit system, are given by
+Instead of the notation used in the above definition of Dicke states [cf. Eq.~\eqref{DickeStateDef1}], for small $N$ it is more convenient to use a simpler notation that involves bit strings.
+For example, the two-excitation ($a=2$) Dicke state $|D^3_2\rangle$ in a system of $N=3$ qubits, and its counterpart $|D^4_2\rangle$ in a $4$-qubit system, are given by

 It is important to note that $N$-qubit Dicke states are invariant under arbitrary permutations of qubits.
 This property is manifest in yet another useful representation of Dicke states, equivalent to Eq.~\eqref{DickeStateDef1}, which is given by